West Rockhampton, Queensland: Geography

 West Rockhampton is situated 3.6 km by road west of the Rockhampton central business district.

 The suburb is bounded to the west by Lion Creek.
+Murray Lagoon is in the southern corner of the suburb (23.3983°S 150.485°E).

 The centre and west of the suburb is occupied by the Rockhampton Airport.
-The eastern part is residential.
+The land use in the eastern part is residential.